- Conduct community outreach to build awareness of farmers markets and the food assistance programs available

 - Google analytics determined the 128,066 the unique people were exposed to the formal promotion campaign in the seven market areas.

-- Interview guide for market managers
+- Interview guide for farmers market shoppers

-- Online mid-season check-in surveys for Food Navigators
+- Mid-season check-in surveys for Food Navigators

 - Shopper intercept survey for use in intervention and comparison markets

 - Observation form for supervisors of Food Navigators